-The coat is fashioned from orange corded wool and is lined with black satin.
 The collar, front opening, and cuffs are faced with green velvet.
+The collar, cuffs, and front opening are trimmed with black fur.
 The black cloud-form pattern, borrowed from Chinese porcelain designs, is embroidered with curled wool yarn and outlined with black cord.
-The collar, cuffs, and front opening are trimmed with black fur.

 As exciting and wearable today as 100 years ago, this stunning coat is a peerless exemplar of Orientalism in fashion.
 The coat again proves what we have always known: style is individual, aristocratic, and reckless.